Roland TR-909: Sounds and features

 Whereas the 808 is known for its "boomy" bass, the 909 sounds aggressive and "punchy".
 It has 11 percussion voices and offers sounds for bass drum, snare, toms, rimshot, clap, crash cymbal, ride cymbal and hi-hat (open and closed).
 It omits the clave, cowbell, maracas, and conga sounds from the 808.

 The bass has controls for attack and decay.
 The snare has controls for tone and "snappy", which adjusts the amount of the snare wire sound.
 As the clap and snare are generated via the same noise source, they produce a phasing effect when played together.
+The sequencer can chain up to 96 patterns into songs of up to 896 measures, and offers controls including shuffle and flam.
+Users can add accents to beats.